06Aug The Beginner's Guide to Shaving with a Safety Razor

-Over the years we've produced a few blogs and IG videos about how to shave with a Double Edge Razor.
+Over the years we've produced a few blogs and IG videos about how to shave with a Safety Razor, also known as a Double Edge Razor.
 As it's a question that never seems to go out of style, (much like the razor itself), we thought we'd put a complete guide together so that any questions that newbies have can be answered!
 Our most comprehensive guide to date, more practised hands, may also find the guide a helpful way to up their shaving game.

 Why are people ditching cartridge and disposable razors for DE razors?